Skip to navigation Skip to content

 • Yes, go to Step 4

-• create a Display on Access (DOA) DOC on the record.
+• Create a Display on Access (DOA) DOC on the record.

-Reason: field, select SCC Special Contact Considerations from the drop down list
+Reason: select SCC Special Contact Considerations

-Text: field, include the following text:
+Text: include the following text:

-Mail was returned from (Insert Address here).
-Do not send further mail to this address before confirming that this is the correct address with the Executor or next of kin
+'Mail was returned from (insert address here).
+Do not send further mail to this address before confirming that this is the correct address with the executor or next of kin.'

 • Complete activity, go to Step 5